 I have enjoyed a long career in digital technology – over 30 years going right back to my first jobs as a teenager designing online Bulletin Board Systems and installing Word Perfect in offices – and so I bring a lot of different experiences and practices to bear on my work.
-I also studied inter-disciplinary Humanities as well as Computer Science at undergraduate level, and then International Politics as a masters, and so my intellectual background gives me a broad perspective on the implications and impacts of technology, as well as on the technology itself and how it works.
+I also studied inter-disciplinary Humanities as well as Computer Science at undergraduate level, and then Global Politics and International Relations at masters level, and so my intellectual background gives me a broad perspective on the implications and impacts of technology, as well as on the individual technologies themselves and how they work.

 This is why I now help people to think about and understand those impacts, by giving them an opportunity to discover how technologies work and what people can do with them.
 I primarily do this via my digital capacity building agency Unfolding, but really I try to do this wherever and whenever I can.

-We eventually liquidated the firm in 2001, following the collapse of the dot com boom, and I decided to return to university to study the Humanities, focusing on the history of Western intellectual traditions and modern politics.
+We eventually liquidated the firm in 2001, following the “dot com bust”, and I decided to return to university to study the Humanities, focusing on the history of Western intellectual traditions and modern politics.

 Following graduation in 2004 I moved to Sheffield to be with my girlfriend and joined web development agency Technophobia Ltd. Over the next seven years I gained a masters in International Politics, married my girlfriend, bought a new house, helped to bring two amazing boys into the world, and participated in growing Technophobia from being a mid-sized agency into a large one, with over 100 staff and contracts well into the millions of pounds – initially as Head of Project Management, and then Director of Business Innovation, until the firm was acquired by Capita Plc for £6.7m in 2011.